dvidos/handcrafted-os/readme.md

 Fast forward a few months, a C kernel evolved.
 It supported screen and keyboard interaction, a basic memory heap, basic multitasking capabilities.

+Forward a few more months and file system support came next.
+We chose to implement a FAT as the first file system.
-Support for file systems is what comes next.
-Focusing on FAT first, ext2 later.
-This will bring the ability to load and execute user programs.
+With it, the ability for `open()`, `read()` from applications came, as well as the ability for shell to load and execute a user program.

+The next frontier is either graphics mode (need a BIOS functionality for this) or networking.

 ## Goals